Quick Answer

 -

-Most artists only realize this after checking earnings.
+Most artists only realize this after checking their distributor dashboards and finding zero earnings for thousands of accumulated plays.

 What Independent Artists Should Do Now